Updated April 18, 3021

-The last 2 years of my life have been depressing and almost intolerable.
+I’ve had years of my life that were depressing and almost intolerable.

 Shortly before I turned 15 years-old, I was diagnosed with bone cancer.
 Specifically Askin’s Sarcoma, a rare and aggressive soft tumor on my chest wall, near my right arm and shoulder.
 It’s genetically inherited and shares features with Ewing’s Sarcoma, which is often described as the garden variety childhood cancer, typically discovered during puberty when hormones activate cell growth, as was the case for me.